-Whilst dealing with the loss of a loved one, organising their affairs can be overwhelming.

-You may also need to make decisions and provide information to authorities and services.
-This guide is designed to help you understand what actions you may need to take and what you need to consider, from whether Inheritance Tax is due to how the probate process works.
+Dealing with the loss of a family member or friend, and having to organise their affairs, can be overwhelming as you may be required to make decisions and provide information to a number of organisations and authorities.
+This guide provides information on what actions you may need to take and and what you may need to consider including whether Inheritance Tax (IHT) may be due, how the probate process works and what the role of an Executor of a Will entails.